 Clark says that booking cruises isn’t how it used to be several years ago.
 Back then, travelers could find bargains pretty easily because the industry wasn’t doing too well.
 But that’s simply no longer the case.

-“Now you have to do a lot more picking and choosing as the economy has gotten better,” he says.
+“Now you have to do a lot more picking and choosing,” he says.
 Clark adds that before you can find a good cruise deal, you need to make a couple of adjustments regarding your mindset and travel plans.